Deferred management fee

 Deferred Management Fee Calculator

 This is a simplified calculator to help you understand how much the deferred management fee can vary between village providers.
 At Ryman you will only ever be charged a deferred management fee once, and our standard fee is capped at 20% after four years for an independent unit.
-Other providers may differ - including charging an additional deferred management fee when you move into a serviced apartment or care.
+Other providers may differ - including charging an additional deferred management fee when you move into a serviced apartment.

 To learn more about how the deferred management fee is calculated over time and between different living options, please contact our experienced sales team who can walk you through the process.